lunarc/lunarc_docs/docs/batch_system.md

 comments starting with a “#”.
 These comment lines can be kept in the file.

-This is the Lunarc standard example and represents **recommended practise** for a basic serial job.
 You need to customise the file to suit your specific needs.
 The script is suitable for jobs consuming no more than 3200 MB of main memory on Aurora.